School Science Lessons

 Pear, (Pyrus communis), common pear, European pear.
 (Latin pirium, pear), dioecious, attractive deciduous tree, clusters of pink flowers in corymbs, edible fruit, juice ferments to "Perry", Rosaceae

-Pyrus species, Daleys Fruit Tree Nursery
+Pyrus species, Daleys Fruit Trees

 Plymouth pear, (Pyrus cordata), wild pear, unpleasant smell, rare tree, was used as a hedge, England, Rosaceae